Ryouh/Feats-Revisited/Feats.md

 * If your poisons deal damage, they now deal an extra damage die.
 * When crafting an item using your Poisoners Kit you craft one additional item of the same kind.

+### Master of Armor

+**Prerequisite:** Level 18.
+___
+You act as you have no armor.

+* While wearing armor, you gain a +1 bonus to your Armor Class.
+* Your armor no longer imposes penalties to your speed.
+* You can don or doff any armor in 1 Round.

 ### Masterful Magic Scholar